Literature: Young Beichan

 Tropes included (in at least one variant)

-- Distressed Dude: The hero
+- Distressed Dude: The hero is imprisoned and must be saved by the heroine.

 - Fairest of Them All: When the heroine arrives, the porter declares her the most beautiful woman he ever saw.
 The bride's mother is miffed: if he did not except the bride, he might have excepted her.